georgia-tech-db/evadb/docs/source/reference/ai/yolo.rst

 Creating YOLO Model
 -------------------

-To create a YOLO UDF in EvaDB using Ultralytics models, use the following SQL command:
+To create a YOLO function in EvaDB using Ultralytics models, use the following SQL command:

 .. code-block:: sql

-    CREATE UDF IF NOT EXISTS Yolo
+    CREATE FUNCTION IF NOT EXISTS Yolo
     TYPE ultralytics
     'model' 'yolov8m.pt'